ali-sadri/AgileManager/README.md

 # agileManager
 Nov 12, 2017:

-This project is the back-end component of an Agile Manager restful web appliation.
+This project is the back-end component of an Agile Manager Restful web appliation.
 It uses the Spring + springboot and hibernate.
 It is currently configured to use MySql for persistence. (refer to 'resources/application.properties' for DB info).

 Note that you need to create a database and after setting up the database name, user name and password, update the 'application.properites' accordingly.
 If the property 'spring.jpa.hibernate.ddl-auto' in 'application.properties' is set to 'create', the database tables are all created when the application is run for the first time.
 Make sure to change the value of property 'spring.jpa.hibernate.ddl-auto' to 'update' from that point on to run the application.